John 2:1-7 Bible Study

 It refers to 3 days from the end of the previous "chapter".
-When originally written in Greek, the Gospel of John and the other New Testament books were not marked with chapter or verse numbers.
-That was done much later to make it easier to identify passages.
+When originally written in Greek, the Gospel of John and the other books of the Bible were not marked with chapter or verse numbers.
+That was done much later to make it easier to locate passages.

 Where is "Cana" (John 2:1)?

-Cana is in the Galilee region, about 12 miles west of the Sea of Galilee and about 15 miles east of the Mediterranean Sea.
+Cana is in the region of Galilee, about 12 miles west of the Sea of Galilee and about 15 miles east of the Mediterranean Sea.